The Portugal D7 Visa and the Spain Non-Lucrative Visa are both options for individuals seeking long-term residency in Europe based on passive income.

-In this article, we’ll examine the key differences, eligibility, and long-term benefits of the Spain vs. Portugal retiree visas to help you decide which is best suited.
+In this article, we’ll take a look at the difference between the Portugal D7 visa and the Spain Non-Lucrative visa, eligibility, and long-term benefits of the Spain vs. Portugal retiree visas to help you decide which is best suited.

 You’ll also find out more about: